hshssingh4/Instagram/README.md

-# Project 6 - *Name of App Here*
+# Project 6 - *Instagram*

-**Name of your app** is a photo sharing app using Parse as its backend.
+**Instagram** is a photo sharing app using Parse as its backend.

-Time spent: **X** hours spent in total
+Time spent: **30-35** hours spent in total

 ## User Stories

 The following **required** functionality is completed:

-- [ ] User can sign up to create a new account using Parse authentication
+- [x] User can sign up to create a new account using Parse authentication
-- [ ] User can log in and log out of his or her account
+- [x] User can log in and log out of his or her account
-- [ ] The current signed in user is persisted across app restarts
+- [x] The current signed in user is persisted across app restarts
-- [ ] User can take a photo, add a caption, and post it to "Instagram"
+- [x] User can take a photo, add a caption, and post it to "Instagram"
-- [ ] User can view the last 20 posts submitted to "Instagram"
+- [x] User can view the last 20 posts submitted to "Instagram"

 The following **optional** features are implemented:

-- [ ] Show the username and creation time for each post
+- [x] Show the username and creation time for each post
-- [ ] After the user submits a new post, show a progress HUD while the post is being uploaded to Parse.
+- [x] After the user submits a new post, show a progress HUD while the post is being uploaded to Parse.
-- [ ] User Profiles:
+- [x] User Profiles:
-   - [ ] Allow the logged in user to add a profile photo
+   - [x] Allow the logged in user to add a profile photo
-   - [ ] Display the profile photo with each post
+   - [x] Display the profile photo with each post
-   - [ ] Tapping on a post's username or profile photo goes to that user's profile page
+   - [x] Tapping on a post's username or profile photo goes to that user's profile page

 The following **additional** features are implemented:

-- [ ] List anything else that you can get done to improve the app functionality!
+- [x] On tapping the sign up button, user is presented with a new view controller where the user needs to provide first name, last name, username, and password in order to create a new "Instagram" account!
+- [x] If the user doesn't enter the correct sign up information, an error message is displayed using UIAlertController to notify user about the issues.
+- [x] While signing in, if the user enters incorrect login info., he/she is notified by a shake gesture of the text fields.
+- [x] Swipe Down and tap gestures added throughout the app to help user dismiss the keyboard.
+- [x] On the home screen, user can delete any post by a left swipe and a tap on the delete button.
+- [x] Apart from adding a profile picture, user can also add a cover photo!
+- [x] A collection view is displayed on the user profile screen to display all the posts posted by that particular user.
+- [x] Tapping on an image in the user profile lets the user view that image in fullscreen with the capabilities to zoom in and out!
+- [x] Alert View Controllers used throughout the app (eg. to log out, to view/change a profile picture etc.) provding user with a "confirm-choice" functionality!
+- [x] Full Proof Design implemented.
+That is, user is only allowed to use controls only when those controls are applicable.
+For eg. the "Post" button only appears when a user has uploaded/taken an image.
+- [x] There are many more that if I start listing, I would be doing injustice to the users.
+Please use the app yourself and have fun! :)

 Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):

-1.
+1. AutoLayout!
-2.
+2. Getting PF user using the username from Parse!

 ## Video Walkthrough